stevob14/passivecash/index.md

 **Is it safe?** Honeygain claims their app to be safe as they screen their partners to ensure your connection isn't being used for illegal activities.
 Also, the only data they keep is what will be necessary for the service.
 This includes your email address, your IP address, how much traffic you make per month, and your chosen payment method.

-**I would still exercise caution as according to their terms, "While we do put reasonable effort to prevent any detrimental consequences to our users, it is the user who is responsible for its ability to share internet traffic and his compliance with local laws, regulations, and agreements with third parties."**
+**I would still exercise caution as, according to their terms, "While we do put reasonable effort to prevent any detrimental consequences to our users, it is the user who is responsible for its ability to share internet traffic and his compliance with local laws, regulations, and agreements with third parties."**

 If you understand the risks involved and are still interested in using honeygain, you can sign up at [honeygain](https://r.honeygain.me/STEVO38F85) and receive $5 to help get you started.
-Payouts are done with paypal and the minimum payout threshold is $20.
+Payouts are done with PayPal, and the minimum payout threshold is $20.

 ### Affiliate Marketing

-I have listed ways to earn passive cash as well as having demonstrated one last way that you may have noticed while reading this article.
+I have listed ways to earn passive cash and demonstrated one last way you may have noticed while reading this article.
 That is a static website such as this one utilizing affiliate links to generate passive cash.
-Affiliate marketing consist of connecting people to products and/or services, and in return, receiving compensation for each conversion.
+Affiliate marketing involves connecting people to products and services, and in return, receiving compensation for each conversion.
 Once you find a product or service you like, search to see if that product or service offers an affiliate program.
 Affiliate marketing is a great way to make passive cash and the earning potential is limitless.

 If you're interested in creating a static website like the one you are currently [reading](https://github.com/stevob14/passivecash), GitHub offers a way to host your website directly from your GitHub repository.
 You can read more about that [here](https://pages.github.com/).

-To wrap things up, remember that earning passive cash can be a slow process if starting with low capital.
+To wrap up, remember that earning passive cash can be a slow process if starting with low capital.
 Also, any service or product that sounds too good to be true probably is.
 However, don't let this discourage you as you have to start somewhere.
-I hope this list serves useful and is a viable resource towards your next step to financial freedom.
+I hope this list serves useful and is a viable resource for your next step toward financial freedom.

 "If you don't find a way to make money while you sleep, you will work until you die." - Warren Buffett